LoopKit/loopdocs/docs/version/development.md

 General statement about these pump managers.
 These were originally tested using experimental branches with Trio and, at the time, some of the differences between the way Loop and other OS-AID systems handle insulin accounting were not completely understood.

 * Initially the bolusing pump event problem was pointed out and a fix provided
-* There was still an issue with reporting temp basal pump events
+* There was still an issue with reporting temp basal pump events that was subsequently fixed
-    * This issue was fixed for MedtrumKit on 17 Feb 2026
+    * This fix was brought into the Loop feature branches which include MedtrumKit on 17 Feb 2026
         * For more information see the closed MedtrumKit Issue: [Loop and Medtrum Pump Manager: Basal Delivery Accounting is Not Correct](https://github.com/jbr7rr/MedtrumKit/issues/77#issuecomment-3915865502)
-    * The same methodology was brought into DanaKit on 26 Feb 2026
+    * This fix was brought into the Loop feature branches which include DanaKit on 26 Feb 2026
         * For more information see the closed DanaKit Issue: [Loop and DanaKit: Observe Pump Event Details in Loop](https://github.com/bastiaanv/DanaKit/issues/32#issuecomment-3937294107)

 Anyone using these new pump managers must build either one of these branches: